 “Introducing the African Pro-Government Militias Dataset,” with Yehuda Magid, Revise and Resubmit at International Interactions

 “Warriors or Entrepreneurs: How Refugee Camp Policies Shape Behavior,” Revise and Resubmit for special issue on forced migration at Small Business Economics

-“Displacement Cascades: Disaggregating Cascade Models in the Context of Somali Displacement,” under review at Social Networks
+“Displacement Cascades: Disaggregating Cascade Models in Somalia,” under review at International Migration Review

 "The Multiple Logics of Distributive Politics: Spatial Analysis of Voter Mobilization and Need in a Developing Democracy," with Lauren M. MacLean, Jennifer N. Brass, and Elizabeth Baldwin, under review at American Political Science Review

 "Another Escalation in Migrant-EU Contention", on Duck of Minerva, October 10, 2016. (http://duckofminerva.com/2016/10/another-escalation-in-migrant-eu-contention.html#more-29361)

 "How Violence and Uncertainty Can Deter Displacement", on Political Violence @ a Glance, September 26, 2016. (https://politicalviolenceataglance.org/2016/09/26/how-violence-and-uncertainty-can-deter-displacement/)